oleksiivykhor/regex_generator/README.md

 RegexGenerator.generate('45', 'some text 45', exact_target: true)
 ```

+Or use from command line:

+    $ generate_regex "target" "text or path/to/file" [options]

 Allowed options:
  - `:exact_target` - When it `true` regex will generated for exact target value
  - `:self_recognition` - Symbols that will be represented as itself.
 Can be string or array